TritonDataCenter/java-manta/USAGE.md

     - `PUT /$MANTA_USER/stor/foo/bar/baz`

 \* Note that in Scenario 4 where the setting is more aggressive than needed, the current behavior is to fall back to creating all intermediate directories.
 This situation is being revisited in [#414](https://github.com/joyent/java-manta/issues/414)

+### Download continuation

+When `manta.download_continuation`/`MANTA_DOWNLOAD_CONTINUATION` is set to `-1` or positive value the `HttpHelper` in use will check that the initial request/response for a GET request passes validation (described below) and will wrap the returned stream in with the information and helper classes needed to automatically resume a download.
+This is similar to automatic retries in that the client will issue a request for the remaining bytes in an object automatically if a non-fatal `IOException` is encountered while reading from the source stream.
+If the remote object has changed (either because the `ETag` or `Content-Length`/`Content-Range` changed) then the encountered exception will be rethrown.
+If the caller indicates that they have read an invalid number of bytes (somehow total bytes read decreases) the continuator will complain and the download will be aborted.

+Validation of the initial request/response includes:
+ - correct response code (200 for non-range requests, 206 for range requests)
+ - requests including a single `If-Match` header (only one is supported) should have the same value in the response's `ETag` header
+ - requests including a single `Range` header (only one is supported) should have an appropriate value in the response's `Content-Range` header

+No enhancement will be performed if any of the following conditions are met:
+ - the request is not a GET request
+ - the request headers were malformed or multi-valued
+ - the user passed in their own `HttpClientBuilder` through `MantaConnectionFactoryConfigurator` so we can't be sure retry cancellation is supported

+We may pick up and validate additional response headers in the future (e.g. validate that `Content-MD5` never changes).